ViragRajput/ViragRajput/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🌱 &nbsp;I'm on track for learning more about programing language that i love.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
+✍️ &nbsp;In my free time, I pursue Graphic Design and Book reading as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me at my twitter!
 I'll try to respond as soon as I can.